kristoferlund/blog/src/content/blog/241113-ic-alloy.md

 One of the major strengths the Internet Computer (ICP) has over other blockchains is its ability to **hold Ethereum, Bitcoin, and other assets natively**.
 Not only can ICP smart contracts hold these assets, but they can also interact with smart contracts on other chains.

-Before we dive into the details of Ic-Alloy, let's first talk about what we mean when we say that ICP can hold assets natively on other chains.
+Before we dive into the details of IC-Alloy, let's first talk about what we mean when we say that ICP can hold assets natively on other chains.

 ## What Does It Mean to Hold Assets on a Blockchain?